ahmedjoubest/wavesurfer/README.md

 Step 1: Sign up or login an account on https://www.rstudio.com/products/shinyapps/.

-Step 2: Connect Rstudio to shinyapps.io account using the following codes:
+Step 2: Connect Rstudio to shinyapps.io account using the following codes in R:

 ```r
 install.packages('rsconnect')